ericbulloch/kwmd/README.md

 If I can read the /etc/passwd file it also has information about users of the system and where their home directory is located.
 Once in a while the home directory of a user will not be in the /home folder.

+## crontab -e

+Capture the flag events often have a script that runs every minute that I can exploit to do privilege escalation.
+If my user has access, this will tell me what crons are running and how often.
+These jobs are for the current user.
+Here is a sample of a cron that runs each minute and runs a backup script in the user mike's home directory:

+`* * * * * /usr/bin/python /home/mike/backup.py`

 ## id

 The `id` command is one of the very first things I run when I login with a new user on a Linux machine.
 The group information that it provides lets me know what my attack surface is with this user.
 For example, sometimes in a capture the flag event, I'll run the `id` command and I'll get output that a user is in the adm group.
 This means that this user can read a lot of log files in the /var/log directory.
 Log files are full of useful information.